vtexdocs/dev-portal-content/docs/guides/Orders/orders-feed.md

 status = "invoiced" and (packageAttachment.packages[$[$contains($string(courier), "Carrier Name")]])
 ```

-[block:callout]
-{
-  "type": "danger",
-  "body": "Keep in mind that the `expressions` field receives only strings, and all JSONata expressions have to be escaped.
-For example, the expression `status = “canceled”` has to be passed as `”status = \\”canceled\\””` to be read correctly by the API."
+>❗ Keep in mind that the `expressions` field receives only strings, and all JSONata expressions have to be escaped.
+For example, the expression `status = “canceled”` has to be passed as `”status = \\”canceled\\””` to be read correctly by the API.
-}
-[/block]

 See an example of a complete `filter` object with a more complex and escaped JSONata expression.

 ```json